RainPot/udwt-Robot-Picking-C/readme.md

-# this repo is for UNDERWATER context.
+# this repo is for UNDERWATER contest.